All Episodes

 There's something else I want to say before that.

-Even if, in the practically impossible uh event that we would default, that would take six to eight months.
+Even if, in the practically impossible event that we would default, that would take six to eight months.

 We can't go into default.

-This going into default is impossible.
+Going into default is impossible.

 It's a scare tactic.

-Now, look at Obama as an illustration.
+Now, look at Obama.

-Obama keeps talking about wanting to go back to the Clinton tax rates.
+As an illustration, Obama keeps talking about wanting to go back to the Clinton tax rates.

 You follow me on this now.